catalyst-cooperative/pudl-examples/README.md

 To be able to fill in data using the EIA API, you'll need to [obtain an API KEY from EPA](https://www.eia.gov/opendata/register.php).
-If you set an environment variable called `API_KEY_EIA` in the shell where you run the `catalystcoop/pudl-jupyter` container using `docker-compose` then the value of that environment variable will be passed in to the container and available for use automatically.
+If you set an environment variable called `API_KEY_EIA` in the shell where you run the `catalystcoop/pudl-jupyter` container using `docker compose` then the value of that environment variable will be passed in to the container and available for use automatically.